gjanders/auto_data_rebalance/README.md

 ## Feedback?
-Feel free to open an issue on github or use the contact author on the [SplunkBase link](TBA) and I will try to get back to you when possible, thanks!
+Feel free to open an issue on github or use the contact author on the [SplunkBase link](https://splunkbase.splunk.com/app/7969) and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 0.0.3
+Corrected a typo that would stop this from working as expected if the threshold is not matching the configuration

 ### 0.0.2
 Add AI generated app logo